-Medical cannabis has become very popular in the last three years.
+Medical cannabis has become very popular in the last few years.
 As the patient numbers grow, so does the need to travel across borders with cannabis.

 People are often unclear on what the rules are about travelling with cannabis.
 In Australia the answer is clear.
 When you start talking about international travel, things become a bit more murky.